UK-Export-Finance/dtfs2/README.md

 7. Run `npm run env:copy` to copy your root .env file into all the individual projects that need it.
 8. Run `npm ci` in the root folder of the repository. (note: this will install dependencies for the entire project, including those specified in sub-packages.
 More details on this in the [npm workspaces](./doc/npm-workspaces.md) docs)
 9. Start your local environment with `npm run start`.
-10. Run migrations on the SQL Server database (see [SQL DB docs](./doc/sql-db.md#--run-migrations) for details)
+10. Run migrations on the MSSQL Server database (see [SQL DB docs](./doc/sql-db.md#--run-migrations) for details)
 11. Create mock data by running `npm run load` from the root folder of the repository.
-This should generate mocks in your database (both Mongo and SQL). (for more details on what this does please see [utils docs](./utils/README.md))
+This should generate mocks in your database (both Mongo and MSSQL). (for more details on what this does please see [utils docs](./utils/README.md))

-Recommended: Install a MongoDB client such as Compass or Robo 3T and a SQL DB client such as Azure Data Studio.
+Recommended: Install a MongoDB client such as Compass or Robo 3T and a MSSQL DB client such as Azure Data Studio.

 Note: If you're on Windows and experiencing issues with MongoDB, install mongosh for command-line debugging.